-I realise now it was all built to serve the Gunton Estate; workers cottages in a neat little row on a sharp bend at the edge of the Deer Park on one corner of a sprawling estate.
+I realise now all of this was all built to serve the Gunton Estate; workers cottages in a neat little row on a sharp bend at the edge of the Deer Park on one corner of a sprawling estate.
 I drove past them for the first time in years this week while trying to find my way into the Gunton Park.
 It is almost impenetrable, every entrance marked private because it is.
-There is however a public right of way whatever the signs say, for future refernce there is nearly always a public right of way if you look hard enough, people do try and hide them, plough them in and generally pretend they aren’t there.
+There is however a public right of way whatever the signs say, for future reference there is nearly always a public right of way if you look hard enough, people do try and hide them, plough them in and generally pretend they aren’t there.

 The last time I’d done this was probably in 1974 or maybe 1975.
 I went with two friends and an older brothers, he was all swagger and John Players, Queen albums and stories of a special hidden carp pond.
 We cycled up to the main lake with rods tied to our bike frames and minimal gear in bags.
 I can’t remember much detail and what I have left is almost certainly the composite memory of this and other trips to try and hook the legendary shoals of plate-like bream.
 As it was a reel ended up in the lake and the older brother went in chest deep in his pants to get it, someone got a hook in their ear.
 We experimented with smoking stolen Embassy and spent longer pissing about in the derelict saw mill than we did fishing.
 The mill was in a terrible state, rotten wood and thatch missing, swags of spent reed hanging down into the greened wood and rusted orange of the cogs and gearing.
 We stuffed maggots down each others shirts and ran about shouting annoying the three or four other proper fishermen dotted along the bank sat in the stillness.
 My main memory is the view across the lake and fields to the hall, that elusive block glimpsed through the trees, back then a hulk with blank eyes sleepily rotting away in the trees.
 We never did catch much in the way of fish, but there was something about the place that caught me.
+It is now a fishing syndicate I think, no day tickets, the water feels the same.

 In 1882 a major fire removed the hall, it was at the time the home of the Harbords; the Baron of Suffield and his family.
 The site remained a wreck for nearly a century until it and the Park were bought by Kit Martin of the Phoenix Trust in the 1980s.
 It was renovated and then converted into apartments.
 The whole Deer Park was also purchased and has been returned to the original landscape of the estate, under which it’s former uses had hidden.
 The relationship between the land and the people that farmed it and used it has meant it has flickered between being consumed by the plough for arable farming where pheasants were safe from royal guns and back to pasture and deer park.